ihorkar/dashboard-invoice-next.js/README.md

 ## 🔎 Intro:

 This is a dynamic full-stack app centered around the creation of a dashboard.
-This meticulously crafted app display and manage a collection of invoices, showcasing the capabilities and versatility of Next.js.
+This meticulously crafted dashboard display and manage a collection of invoices, showcasing the capabilities and versatility of Next.js.

 ## 🧰 🛠️ Tech Stack & Techniques: